 Above all, talk to your teachers, your parents, your friends, current Sixth Formers.
 Ask them about their perceptions of the workload and how it is spaced throughout the two-year course.
 What do they enjoy, dislike or find difficult?
 Try to get a balanced view.
 Ask more than one student studying a subject whether their choice of subject options is working well.
 Whatever you decide to do, we are there to help you choose what suits you best.

 To enter the Sixth Form you will need at least seven subjects at grade B or above at GCSE; including English and Maths.
 The minimum entry requirements specified by the subjects of their choice, with students normally achieving grade A/A* in subjects to be studied.
 Students choose four subjects to study in Year 12.
 They must qualify for four subjects to qualify to join the Sixth Form.
 Your final programme will depend upon discussion between you, your parents and school and on our ability to timetable your preferences.

 Transfer from other schools

-We receive an annual average of over 100 requests to join our Sixth Form from the full range of local schools.
-Certainly our diversified courses lend themselves to such transfers but at least Grade B in Higher Level GCSE papers is required in subjects to be studied at A Level.
+We receive an annual average of over 200 requests to join our Sixth Form from the full range of local schools.
 We like to interview in the Spring Term those who request transfer, and refer to their schools.
 It is hard for us to advise those of you we don’t know, so we rely a good deal on the views of your present teachers when finalising your programme.
 We can then give you an offer of a place which you should accept or decline.
 We like all ‘new students’ to attend Induction Week in July which gives them an opportunity to get to know their tutor groups and form tutors.